apeterson91/website/content/post/concentration_parameter/index.md

 Since we simulated the data, we know how many true clusters there are but we're still going to use our DP model because we want to make sure it is working correctly.
 After all, when we get the real data, we won't know how many true clusters will be present.
 Best to make sure things work in this simple case.

 How do we go about fitting the model?
-Well to keep things brief, since the posterior[^2] of a DP is  another DP, we're going to use a blocked Gibbs sampler.
-If you're interested in seeing the full technical write-up you can check this reference[^3] or the simulation results [here](https://drive.google.com/file/d/18EZrw0hak00vXi2W5XUOl0Xz8n5w34x8/view?usp=sharing) (code is available [here](https://github.com/apeterson91/BEFcluster/blob/dad230313386839600fd63868022e79d928d5da7/src/rcppeigen_hello_world.cpp) ) but for now I'll focus on just a few of the results.
+Well to keep things brief, since the posterior[^2] of a DP is  another DP, we're going to use a blocked Gibbs sampler[^3].
+If you're interested in seeing the full technical write-up you can check this reference[^4] or the simulation results [here](https://drive.google.com/file/d/18EZrw0hak00vXi2W5XUOl0Xz8n5w34x8/view?usp=sharing) (code is available [here](https://github.com/apeterson91/BEFcluster/blob/dad230313386839600fd63868022e79d928d5da7/src/rcppeigen_hello_world.cpp) ) but for now I'll focus on just a few of the results.

 The first thing we might look at is a plot of the pairwise probability of co-clustering like the one below.